 Tiffany Joseph, a Department of State U.S. Student Fulbright Fellowship recipient, shared helpful tips about how to approach the application process during a 2010 information session.
 Listen to her presentation.

-Description: The Institute of International Education (IIE), on behalf of the U.S. State Department, administers the Student Fulbright Program, which makes fellowships available to over 1,500 U.S. students annually to study, conduct research, teach English or train in the creative arts in more than 140 countries worldwide.
+Description: The Institute of International Education (IIE), on behalf of the U.S. State Department, administers the Student Fulbright Program, which makes fellowships available to approximately 1,900 U.S. students annually to study, conduct research, teach English or train in the creative arts in more than 140 countries worldwide.
 At U-M this competition is administered by the International Institute.

 Eligibility Criteria: To apply for this program through the University of Michigan Ann Arbor campus, applicants must (a) be U-M students, alumni, or staff; (b) be U.S. citizens; (c) have completed an undergraduate degree by the beginning of the award; and (d) demonstrate the language skills necessary to complete the proposed project.
 Enrolled students are required to apply through U-M.

 Information Sessions: A U-M Fulbright Program Advisor will describe the application and selection process and provide suggestions for making your application more competitive.
 Information Sessions will be held about twice monthly in room 2609 of the School of Social Work Building from noon-1:00pm.